cds-hooks/docs/source/includes/_hook_catalog.md

 prescription-in-progress.

-**Contextual data**: The set of proposed medication prescriptions. using the FHIR `MedicationPrescription` resource.
+**Contextual data**: The set of proposed medication prescriptions. using the FHIR `MedicationOrder` resource.
 See example in the sidebar.

 ## `order-review`